mit-rss/visual_servoing_tesse/README.md

 - Run the car on one of our tracks, and check out the plots for any interesting error signals.
 Compare plots at different speeds, and see how error signals change with speed.
 ### Grading: /10 (TODO MODIFY)
 Technical implementation
-- 1 point for satisfactory completion of module 1
+- 1/2 points for satisfactory completion of module 1
-- 1 point for satisfactory completion of module 2
+- 1/2 points for satisfactory completion of module 2
-- 1 point for satisfactory completion of module 3
+- 1/2 points for satisfactory completion of module 3
-- 1 point for satisfactory completion of module 4
+- 1/2 points for satisfactory completion of module 4
-- 1 point for successful integration of the 4 components

 Evaluation (include in presentation): (TODO MODIFY)
-- 2 points for explaining vision algorithm strengths and weaknesses.
-Why does each algorithm perform as it does on each dataset?
+- 1 point for explaining vision algorithm used/implemented.
+Why does each algorithm perform as it does on each module?
 - 1 point for explaining the homography transformation.
 How do we convert pixels to plane coordinates?
-- 1 point for demonstrating and explaining performance of the parking controller.
-Make sure you mention your method for tuning the controller gains.
+- 2 point for demonstrating and explaining performance controllers.
+Make sure you mention your method for tuning the controller gains for both parking and line-following.
 Hint: include error plots from **rqt_plot**
-- 1 point for demonstrating and explaining performance of the line-follower.
-Make sure you mention your method for tuning the controller gains.
-Hint: include error plots from **rqt_plot**
+- 1 point for demonstrating and explaining hough-transformations to extract the line from the dashed road line-dividers.

 # Nodes